Arilucea/Wikiracer/README.md

 # Wikiracer

-Find a path between two wikipedia articles.
+Find a path between two wikipedia articles by doing a bidirectional breadth-first search.

 # Usage